aloykiwi/aloykiwi.github.io/_posts/2020-02-28-sample-markdown.md

 ---
 layout: post
-title: Sample blog post to learn markdown tips
+title: What do i do in my free time ?
-subtitle: There's lots to learn!
+subtitle: There's lots i do !
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
-comments: true
+comments: false
-mathjax: true
+mathjax: false
-author: Bill Smith
+author: Aloysius
 ---

 {: .box-success}
-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.
+This is a post to show you (the reader) what i spend my free time doing when i am bored or when i have not much to do.

 **Here is some bold text**